NetaDAOAcademy/CoiningReason/readme.md

 ### Unit 2: Money

+Before all the talk of "Web 3," there was Bitcoin, and Bitcoin is as much an intervention in digital technology as it is in monetary theory.
+In this Unit, we will present histories and theories of the "money" concept, as well as strive to ascertain a relation between money and surplus value.
+The economic problem of surplus value will be brought into connection with human nature's surplus of virtuality as explored in Unit I.

 **Session 2.0–Re-Orientation (26 July 2023)**

 _Optional:_ Rhea Myers, "[Computers and Capital: The Rise of Digital Currency](https://www.furtherfield.org/computers-and-capital-the-rise-of-digital-currency/)"